All CAP's Grants

 FUNDERS:

 The Arts Education Grant is part of New York State Council on the Arts (NYSCA) Statewide Community Regrant (SCR) program, along with our Artist in Community Grant, and our GAP Grant.
 SCR makes exemplary arts programming available to geographically, ethnically, and racially diverse segments of the State's population, and to support the continued development of local cultural resources responsive to community cultural needs.
-This program is made possible with public funds from both NYSCA and Tompkins County.

-DUE DATES FOR 2023 FUNDING:
+DUE DATES FOR 2025 FUNDING:

-Arts Ed APPLICATION FORM: HERE
+Arts Ed APPLICATION FORM HERE

-Arts Ed BUDGET FORM: HERE
+Arts Ed BUDGET FORM HERE

 If you can not open the application (doc) or budget (excel), try opening them in google docs or sheets.
 If that doesn't work, email programs@artspartner.org

-2022 GRANTEES:
+PAST GRANTEES:

 Page Link HERE

-2023 FINAL REPORTS:
+2024 FINAL REPORTS:

-Google Form for Arts Education Final Report HERE, due 30 days after completion of project or by 12/15/23 at the latest.
+Due 30 days after completion of project or by 12/15/24 at the latest.

-2023 Strategic Opportunity Stipend (SOS)
+2025 Strategic Opportunity Stipend (SOS)

 FOR:

-- Funding for career opportunities worldwide
+Funding for individual artist's career opportunities worldwide

 ABOUT: